Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: Search for Periodicity

 \section{Search for Periodicity}

-In this section, we use the same methodology presented in Paper I to identify possible periodic behaviour in the light curve of AT~2016blu.
+In this section, we use the methodology presented in Paper I to identify possible periodic behaviour in the light curve of AT~2016blu.
 First, we use a Lomb-Scargle periodogram, and then we fold the light curve to analyse its period variation.

-Fig.~\ref{fig:periodogram} shows the Lomb-Scargle periodogram \citep{L76, S82, v18} of AT~2016blu's light curve, for possible periods between 10~d and 400~d.
-We find that AT~2016blu's eruptive outbursts repeat with the best period of 112.5~d.
-The false-alarm probability (FAP) of this peak is very small, on the order of $10^{-11}$, which means that this peak is statistically significant.
+Fig.~\ref{fig:periodogram} shows the Lomb-Scargle periodogram \citep{L76, S82, v18} of AT~2016blu's light curve, for possible periods between 20~d and 400~d.
+We find that AT~2016blu's eruptive outbursts repeat with a best period of 112.9~d.
+The false-alarm probability (FAP) of this peak is very small, of the order of $10^{-14}$, meaning that this peak is statistically significant.
 The horizontal dashed line in Fig.~\ref{fig:periodogram} shows the 1\% FAP level.
+Based on the duration of the outbursts, the uncertainty in the period should be $\sim 2$~d.

-Two smaller-amplitude peaks can also be seen around 35 and 38~d.
+Two smaller-amplitude peaks can also be seen around 35~d and 38~d.
 As we discussed in Section~\ref{sec:LC}, AT~2016blu experienced multiple fluctuations in its apparent magnitude.
-We find the separation between closely-spaced peaks to be around 30--50~d, suggesting that the two low-period peaks in the periodogram might be due to multiple rapid spikes in luminosity.
+We find the separation between closely-spaced peaks to be 20--50~d, suggesting that the two low-period peaks in the periodogram might be due to multiple rapid spikes in luminosity.
+In Section~\ref{sec:LC}, we demonstrated that some of the luminosity peaks are more closely aligned with the shorter period of 38.5~d (see dashed brown lines in Fig.~\ref{fig:RecentZoomed}).

+We conduct additional analyses by binning the light curve using various bin sizes and performing a search on the binned light curve to verify the robustness of our primary findings.
+Our results show that bin sizes less than $\sim 15$~d result in a similar optimal period as our primary analysis.
+However, larger bin sizes do not reveal a single strong peak in the periodogram.
+This outcome is expected because a bin size of more than 15 days becomes larger than the peak duration of most of the outbursts, and therefore begins to dilute or erase the signal.